ludwig-lab/pyeCAP/docs/source/pages/stim.rst

 Stim parent classes
 ^^^^^^^^^^^^^^^^^^^
-The Stim class has three parent classes to handle stimulation events, parameters, and dio data.
+The Stim class has three parent classes to handle stimulation: events, parameters, and Dio data.
 The inheritance order for Stim objects is _EventData first, _DioData second, and _ParameterData third.
+The event data class keeps track of the time of each individual stimulation pulse.
+The Digital I/O (Dio) class keeps track of the start and stop time of a group of pulses.
+The parameter data class keeps track of stimulation parameters such as pulse amplitude and pulse count.

 Event Data class
 ................